lautis/bacontrap/README.md

 ## Hacking

-The build process runs on [Grunt](http://gruntjs.com).
-You should have node and then install dependencies by
+The build process runs on [gulp](http://gulpjs.com).
+Assuming npm is installed, dependencies can be installed by running

     $ npm install

-After that, you can run use local grunt from `./node_modules/.bin/grunt` or have it installed globally with
+After that, you can run use local gulp from `./node_modules/.bin/gulp` or have it installed globally with

-    $ npm install -g grunt-cli
+    $ npm install -g gulp

 Before running tests, install browser-side dependencies via Bower

-    $ grunt bower:install
+    $ gulp bower

 Then you should be able to run tests with

-    $ grunt
+    $ gulp test

-Watcher is also set up so tests can be run every time source files are modified.
+To continously run tests after file changes use

-    $ grunt watch
+    $ gulp

-There's also a Grunt task for compiling distributable JS files.
+There's also a gulp task for compiling distributable JS files.

-    $ grunt dist
+    $ gulp dist

 ## TODO